Apply the Preservation Process Successfully

 Conduct Investigation and Research

 Completing a state and/or national historic register nomination requires general knowledge of the resource type being considered (building, landscape, archaeological site), which necessitates investigation and historical research requiring qualified preservation professionals.
 Procuring qualified preservation professionals can make the process more efficient.
 (Refer to section on Form a Qualified and Experienced Project Team in Section B below.)
 There may also be regulations, guidelines, and applicable codes that must be followed.
-Preparing a nomination should be done in consultation with the consulting agencies (State Historic Preservation Office, the Federal Preservation Office, and the Tribal Historic Preservation Office) to make certain all requirements are met.
-Nominations for federal properties in certain historic districts must also be reviewed by the local historic preservation commission.
+Preparing a nomination should be done in consultation with the consulting agencies (State Historic Preservation Officer, the Federal Preservation Officer, and the Tribal Historic Preservation Officer) to make certain all requirements are met.

 Understand the History of a Property